stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 ======================= ==================================================
 Name                    Description
 ======================= ==================================================
-adjacent_face           Local ID of a neighbouring face in each adjacent
+adjacent_face           Local ID of a neighbouring face in each
-                        cell indexed as (face).
+                        horizontally-adjacent cell indexed as (face).
 ======================= ==================================================

 .. _dynamo0.3-gh-shape: